justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 ### 3. Refactor Problem Solutions

-For each problem in the directory:
+For EVERY problem in the directory:

 1. Read and understand the original solution in `main.py`
 2. Identify which library components can replace parts of the solution